asavschaeffer/dir-snap/README.md

   - Tooltips for key controls.
   - Status bars use color coding (Red/Green/Default).
   - Progress bars provide visual feedback for long operations.
-  - **NEW:** Standard Menu Bar (File -> Exit, Edit -> Preferences..., Help -> View README/About).
+  - Standard Menu Bar (File \-\> Exit, Edit \-\> Preferences..., Help \-\> View README/About).
 - **Configuration:**
-  - **NEW:** Settings (last used paths, format preference, auto-copy state, user default ignores) are saved to `config.json` in the user's standard configuration directory on exit.
+  - Settings (last used paths, format preferences, auto-copy state, user default ignores) are saved to config.json in the user's standard configuration directory on exit.
-  - **NEW:** Settings are loaded on application startup.
+  - Settings are loaded on application startup.
-  - **NEW:** Configuration file can be opened via "Edit -> Preferences..." menu.
+  - Configuration file can be opened via "Edit \-\> Preferences..." menu.
 - **Context Handling:**
   - Can be launched with a directory path (starts Snapshot mode).
   - Can be launched with a file path (starts Scaffold mode, loads file).
-  - Can be launched targeting a base directory for scaffolding ("Create Here" workflow - requires context menu setup).
+  - Can be launched targeting a base directory for scaffolding ("Create Here" workflow \- requires context menu setup).

 ## **Requirements**